 A new joiner’s first impression of the organization they are joining will have a significant bearing on their ability to quickly integrate in, their overall job satisfaction and, ultimately, the likelihood of them staying with that organization.
 Carefully-curated, well-managed staff induction programs are central to supporting a successful entry process and ensuring this positive and professional first impression.

-To get this free induction programme example > just sign up for a free Method Grid account here, go to the grid store and clone this example grid into your new Method Grid account for free!
+To get one of these free induction programme examples > just sign up for a free Method Grid account here, go to the grid store and clone this example grid into your new Method Grid account for free!

-The induction programme sample grid is a must-have for any organization looking to build a structured, repeatable, easy-to-follow on-boarding process.
-Completely customisable, the grid includes core topic areas and a host of induction module (element) ideas that are typically to be found in comprehensive staff induction programs.
+The induction programme sample grids are a must-have for any organization looking to build a structured, repeatable, easy-to-follow on-boarding process.
+Completely customisable, the grids include core topic areas and a host of induction module (element) ideas that are typically to be found in comprehensive staff induction programs.

 The induction programme example template should be bespoke-developed as a general “master” reference for your organization’s induction procedure.
 Under the many suggested element areas, content specific to your organization and circumstances can be added to bring the grid to life.
-You will also want to reschedule the modules (drag-and-drop the elements) across the 12-week program (or other program duration) according to your needs – remembering not to overwhelm new staff in the early stages!
+You will also want to reschedule/reprioritise the modules (drag-and-drop the elements) across the program according to your needs – remembering not to overwhelm new staff in the early stages!

-This grid lays out a suggested staff induction methodology, across an illustrative 12-week plan.
-The grid includes c.
+These example grids lay out a suggested staff induction methodology – one across an illustrative 12-week plan and one organised by three priority categories.
+The grids include c.
 75 module (element) ideas within a number of common-topic themes (rows):